 Hiring a Maryland Fraud and Theft Lawyer

-Whether charged with fraud, theft, identity theft or another similar offense, its important to contact a qualified Maryland criminal defense lawyer.
-Attorney Morgan Leigh has experience representing individuals charged in Maryland courts for fraud and theft offenses.
-She is a tireless advocate who will fight aggressively to protect your rights.
-She regularly practices in Montgomery County and Prince George’s County.
-She also serves surrounding Maryland counties practicing in both District and Circuit courts.
+Whether charged with fraud, theft, identity theft, facing criminal charges, or another similar offense, it’s important to contact a qualified Maryland criminal defense lawyer.
+Attorney Paolo Gnocchi has experience representing individuals charged in Maryland courts for fraud and theft offenses.
+He is a tireless advocate who will fight aggressively to protect your rights.
+He regularly practices in Montgomery County and Prince George’s County.
+He also serves surrounding Maryland counties, practicing in both District and Circuit courts.